django/dsf-working-groups/active/dceu.md

 ## Future membership

+Membership is open to former organizers of DjangoCon EUs.
+Contact TBD if this is you and you want to join.
+[Contact the board](https://www.djangoproject.com/contact/foundation/) to express interest.

-Direct membership: new members may self-nominate; the WG will vote (50%+1) to approve/deny new members; the WG will directly vote on new Chair/Co-Chairs.
+Membership is self-managed: new members may self-nominate; the WG will vote (50%+1) to approve/deny new members; the WG will directly vote on new Chair/Co-Chairs.

 ## Budget